AntiChange/Orchonverter/README.md

 - The third part is to split the single-melody audio into multiple same-length chunks.
 So that each small chunk only has one pitch worth of audio, then we are able to get the pitch for every piece.
 Then we wrote an algorithm to put all chunk’s pitches together, and determine the note duration and rest based on the volume percentages.

 ## Installation and Running for the beta version
+**Note: Currently there are some known issues with Lilypond on Mac and Theano on Windows.**
 - Install [Lilypond](http://lilypond.org/download.html) for music engraving or transcription
 - Currently we implemented some old libraries, therefore we host our application servers in both Python 2 and 3 environments.
 Running them in separate virtual environments is recommanded.
 ### Host server in Python 3 environemnt: